Documents can have one or multiple sheets. You can specify the initial size of sheets in the New Document dialog when you are creating a new document.

 The Spacing field defines the distance between sheets vertically and horizontally.

-To apply new setting, you should click the Rearrange button.
+To apply a new setting, you simply click the Rearrange button.

 The Sheets tool lets you add, delete and relocate sheets.
-To activate this tool, click on its icon in the Tool Panel.
+To activate this tool, click on its icon in the Tools Panel.